kunal768/trustwallet/README.md

 ## How To Use

-This Go program provides a simple API server for interacting with a TrustWallet block transaction parser.
+This Go program provides a simple API server for interacting with transactions on Ethereum

 ### API Endpoints & Example Responses